Leaders Logo

 Exploring the Prototype Pattern in Web APIs using C#

-Using the Prototype pattern offers several advantages, such as:
+Using the Prototype pattern brings several advantages, such as:

 1. Performance: Avoids the cost of creating new objects from scratch.

-2. Flexibility: Allows the creation of new objects through prototype cloning.
+2. Flexibility: Allows the creation of new objects through cloning prototypes.

-3. Simplicity: Can simplify the code by allowing objects to be created uniformly.
+3. Simplicity: Can simplify code by allowing objects to be created uniformly.

-These advantages make the Prototype pattern an attractive choice, especially in environments where performance and resource efficiency are crucial, such as in applications dealing with large volumes of data or requests.
+These advantages make the Prototype pattern an attractive choice, especially in environments where performance and resource efficiency are crucial, such as in applications that deal with large volumes of data or requests.

 Implementing the Prototype in C#

-To illustrate the implementation of the Prototype pattern in C#, let’s create a simple API that manages a collection of products.
+To illustrate the implementation of the Prototype pattern in C#, we will create a simple API that manages a collection of products.
 We will use ASP.NET Core to set up the API and implement the Prototype pattern.

 Defining the IProduct Interface

-First, we will define an interface IProduct that will have a Clone method:
+First, let's define an IProduct interface that will have a Clone method:

 public interface IProduct